S2-group/NAPPA/README.md

 Contains an IntelliJ IDEA project with a plugin for Android Studio.
 This plugin provides running automated tasks to instrument an Android app source-code to enable NAPPA Prefetching Library.
 For more details on usage, refer to its [README](Android-Studio-Plugin/README.md).

+### Test Apps

+#### Weather and News

+Contains an Android Studio sample project with a simple UI consuming a news and weather API.
+For more details on usage, refer to its [README](Test-App/Weather-and-News-app/README.md).

 ## How to cite NAPPA